robenkleene/design-references/blender/blender-keyframes.md

 # Blender Keyframes

 - `i`: Insert key frame (if you're hovering over a parameter, add a keyframe for that parameter)
+- A trick to add a keyframe for the current position is to select the object, hit `g` to grab, then `↩`.

 ## Graph Editor